 The new policy memo further instructed USCIS to create or update the agency’s operational guidance on NTA issuance within 30 days of the memo’s publication on June 28, 2018.
 As the publication of the operational guidance remains pending, USCIS has announced it will delay implementation of the new NTA policy until such guidance is issued.2

-A Notice to Appear is a charging document issued by the Department of Homeland Security (DHS) to place an individual into removal (deportation) proceedings.
+An NTA is a charging document issued by the Department of Homeland Security (DHS) to place an individual into removal (deportation) proceedings.
 USCIS along with U.S. Immigration and Customs Enforcement (ICE) and U.S. Customs and Border Protection (CBP) have the legal authority to issue NTAs as component agencies of DHS.

-Under this new policy, UCSIS officers have been directed to issue NTAs without consultation from ICE, and to initiate removal proceedings on its own following its decision to deny an application for immigration benefit if the individual no longer has lawful presence in the United States.
+Under this new policy, USCIS officers have been directed to issue NTAs without consultation from ICE, and to initiate removal proceedings on its own following its decision to deny an application for immigration benefit if the individual no longer has lawful presence in the United States.

 The new policy sends a clear message: USCIS is focused on expanding its immigration enforcement priorities and charging its adjudicating officers to execute on these initiatives.